Tesena-smart-testing/WatchUI/README.md

 Custom library for comparing images with use in Robot Framework.

-### Folder structure [TO BE UPDATED]
+### Folder structure

 ```
 Testing-api
 └── .github/workflows           # Folder with CI for github actions
-└── assets                      # Folder with test data
+└── assets                      # Folder with images used for documantation as well as test data
 └── test                        # Folder with example how to write rf test.
-│    └── keywords               # Keywords and variables
+│    └── unit_tests             # Pytest unit test cases
-│    └── unit_test.robot        # File with TC
+│    └── test.robot             # File with simeple Robot Framework TCs
 └── WatchUI                     # Folder with WatchUI library
-│    └── WatchUI.py             # File with custom library
+│    └── WatchUI.py             # Main library file
+│    └── IBasics                # Basic utilities and error handling
+│    └── Keywords               # Keywords for working with images, PDFs and text(tesseract)
 └── README.MD                   # Here you are :-)
 └── setup.py                    # File for easy setup use with pip install .
 ```